benmizrahi/service-extention-template/README.md

 Local Testing with envoy server

-** please verify that you dowloaded the SSL certificate before running the docker compose.

 `docker compose up`

-run the local service via VSCode debugger

-local server check (depends on the logic you should see headers/body outputs)
+Run the local service via VSCode debugger - to check local server (depends on the logic you should see headers/body outputs):

 `curl -I -v http://localhost:8888`